We're Not Living in a Computer Simulation, New Research Shows - Slashdot

 No, if this is a simulation we are but a mere coincidence, we are not the main focus,

+I get what you're saying about "God hiding"; but let's look at this from a practical PoV.
+The first time you simulate civilization sophisticated enough for there to be simulated scientists, they discover they're running in a simulation.
+That information leaks into your simulation, which proceeds to have an existential crisis, preoccupies itself with jail-breaking the sim, communicating with the simulators, etc. If your desire was anything other than this, the experiment is deemed a failure and version 2.

-Fundamental Problem (Score:2, Insightful)
+Fundamental Problem (Score:5, Insightful)

 There's a fundamental problem with this conclusion.
 It shows that we are incapable, in this universe, of simulating this phenomenon due to its complexity.
 However, if this universe is a simulation, the laws of this universe do not necessarily apply to the universe in which this simulation resides.
 We can say nothing as to the characteristics of such a universe, and therefore cannot conclude at all whether we are in a simulation or not.
-This merely shows that it isn't feasible for us to simulate such an eff
+This merely shows that it isn't feasible for us to simulate such an effect should we choose to create our own simulated universes.

 Re: (Score:2)